deepstreamIO/deepstream.io-website/content/tutorials/40-example-apps/live-progress-bar/index.md

 ---
 title: Live Progress Bar
-description: Learn how to create a Live Progress Bar using deestream
+description: Learn how to create a Live Progress Bar using deepstream
 tags: [realtime]
 ---